nsmithuk/naughty-nameserver/README.md

    [RFC 5155, Section 6](https://datatracker.ietf.org/doc/html/rfc5155#section-6)

+### Experimental Scenarios (Post Quantum Cryptography)

+These scenarios are highly experimental and involve the use of Post Quantum Cryptography (PQC) with the ML-DSA (Module-Lattice Digital Signature Algorithm) for signing.
+Since PQC is not currently part of any DNSSEC RFC, these scenarios are included for testing cutting-edge cryptographic techniques.

+1. **EXP-1**: A positive response signed with ML-DSA-44 should be considered secure.
+   Domain: `test.ml-dsa-44.naughty-nameserver.com.`

+2. **EXP-2**: A positive response signed with ML-DSA-65 should be considered secure.
+   Domain: `test.ml-dsa-65.naughty-nameserver.com.`

+3. **EXP-3**: A positive response signed with ML-DSA-87 should be considered secure.
+   Domain: `test.ml-dsa-87.naughty-nameserver.com.`

 # Licence
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.